Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Calculation of Scope 3 GHG Emissions

-CITIZEN FINEDEVICE Kitamimaki Plant
+CITIZEN FINEDEVICE Kitamimaki Works

-CITIZEN WATCH MANUFACTURING Miyota Saku Plant
+CITIZEN WATCH MANUFACTURING Miyota Saku Factory

-[Case Study] Use of geothermal power generation
+[Case Study] Use of Geothermal Power Generation

 CITIZEN MACHINERY PHILIPPINES